The ads above are Google-sponsored.

 The PROBLEM occurs this way: If you have something connected directly to the battery negative terminal such as the shell of an electrical outlet socket; and some shells or outer parts are grounded by their mounting...then you are defeating the purpose of disconnecting the large gauge battery wire at that hollow vent bolt (or, other place someone may have connected it to, such as the frame or transmission).
 You can seriously damage your diode board, as one example, upon removing the front cover.
 You may be leaving the system powered, while you think it is not, & there can be real nasty expensive problems.

-When I post something on-line about electrical work you may read that I say something like: "Remove all wires at the battery NEGATIVE POST".
+When I post something on the internet on a forum, List, etc. about electrical work, you may read that I say something like: "Remove all wires at the battery NEGATIVE POST".
 This ASSURES no ground paths, no matter WHAT someone did with the wiring.
 It is a safety precaution for me to say it that way, & in line with the above paragraphs now you know why.

-SO: I suggest you not add things to the battery negative post; instead find another grounding point.
+I suggest you not add things to the battery negative post; instead find another grounding point.
 Look for most anyplace on the bike that has a screw or bolt to the frame, and/or maybe one or more brown wires connected at that point.
-Along the backbone is at least one such place that BMW themselves uses, usually near the ignition coil(s).
+Along the backbone frame of your Airhead is a place that BMW themselves uses, usually near the ignition coil(s).

 12/14/2015: Clean up.
 Improve meta-codes.